-Accredited

-The service has met all standards necessary for accreditation.
+Accredited - The service has met all standards necessary for accreditation.
 The service will be accredited for 5 years subject to annual reviews.
 See the stage three guidance.

-Assessed: Improvements required

-The service has been deferred for up to 6 months and must complete further key actions identified in their report to achieve accreditation.
+Assessed: Improvements required - The service is required to complete further key actions identified in their report and have been deferred for up to 6 months to achieve this.
 The deferral process may involve a physical reassessment (where a second site assessment is required) or evidence reassessment (online submission of evidence).
 See the stage two: deferral guidance.